 For art enthusiasts

 You don’t have to be an artist to appreciate art.
 Across the state, galleries and studios showcase local artists’ work for purchase — and you just might find the perfect piece to spruce up your friend’s space.
-Check out the coastal fine art at Northwest By Northwest Gallery in Cannon Beach, bronze statues at Soderberg Gallery & Studio and Greene Bronze Studio in Cascade Locks, and inventive lighting projects at Ken Scott’s Imagination Gallery in Sisters.
-Portland’s Black-owned greenHAUS Gallery + Boutique features artisan-crafted goods and gifts alongside vintage wares.
+Check out the coastal fine art at Northwest By Northwest Gallery in Cannon Beach, bronze statues at Soderberg Gallery & Studio and Greene Bronze Studio in Cascade Locks, and whimsical, imaginative paintings at The Art of Alfred A, Dolezal Gallery in Terrebonne.
+Portland’s artist cooperative Blackfish Gallery displays a rich cross-section of Oregon artistry — plus one of the artists is always at the gallery during business hours.
 Give someone wanderlust with the books by Barbara Tricarico Photography featuring Oregon’s most gorgeous landscapes.
-From the comfort of home, you can peruse the ceramics, glass jewelry, fiber arts and more at the Salem Art Association’s Bush Barn Art Center Online Marketplace.
+Peruse the ceramics, glass jewelry, fiber arts and more at the Salem Art Association’s Bush Barn Art Center.

 Read stories about Oregon art galleries.